matthewheck17/sw_php_test/README.md

-At this point it satisfies all of the requirements but the filtering of comments could be improved.
+At this point it satisfies all of the requirements but the filtering of comments needs to be improved.
 3:49PM EST